alexkhantreras/alexkhantreras.github.io/about.md

 I also like to write about what I'm learning, so check the [blog](/blog).
 If you have any questions feel free to shoot me a message.

-## Here are some things I know how to do:
+## Here are some things I know how to do,
 * Python
 * NumPy
 * Pandas